 See for yourselves.
 The bearings of the Daiwa Saltiga are Made in Thailand.
 Again not such a big deal, but in the back of my head the origin of the Stella's bearings makes me smile.
 If I spend $1310 on a reel, I expect only the best and most expensive components, and the Stella delivers.

 The drive gear is cold forged duralumin.
-Cold forging is much better than machining in such applications.
-Unlike machining, it creates a very dense and solid part, and this is done without breaking molecular bonds as happens with hot forging or casting.
-Then the gear goes through a 3D computer controlled shaving process in which mating surfaces of the teeth are made to match the pinion teeth perfectly to the tinniest curvature.
-And afterwards the gear is surface treated with a bronze alloy that penetrates beyond the surface to add even more durability to the gear, while preserving the smoothness and shock resistance qualities of the duralumin.
+Cold forging has some advantages over machining, such as increasing the material's density and surface hardness, all while maintaining the grain flow.
+It does not break the molecular bonds as happens with casting.
+After forging the teeth, the gear's plate gets machine drilled for the shaft and screws, and finally it's surface treated with a bronze alloy that penetrates beyond the surface to add even more durability to the gear, while preserving the smoothness and shock resistance qualities of the duralumin.
 Just imagine going through all this expensive work to create a gear when they could have machined a noisy rattling stainless steel one for a few dollars!!
 Still in the above photo, #1 is the wire spring that activates the emergency mechanical anti-reverse, and #2 is the stainless steel gear axle to give a dead lock with the stainless steel handle threads.

 Arrows and red dotting show the areas on the teeth where metal is visibly dense from the forging process.
 You know I'm good at this, I already said 6 years ago that Saltiga's gears will last forever and I was right.
 Now I'm telling you that those gears of the new Stella will even outlast those of the Saltiga.
 And this is from the same person who bashed the old Stella and called its gears rubbish when they were rubbish.

-Speaking of cold forging, the spool of the new Stella is also cold forged for absolute strength.
-The spools of all other top reels are machined.
+Speaking of forging, the spool of the new Stella is cut from a forged billet for absolute strength.
+Not all brands do that.

 Still at the drive gear